 Financial Requirement

-The UK sponsor must show a gross annual income of at least £18,600 (higher if children are involved).
+The UK sponsor must show a gross annual income of at least £29,000 in 2026 (higher if children are involved).
 This can be demonstrated through:

 - Payslips and employment contracts